sandipsahoo2k2/my/articles/engineering/aws/aws_certifications_pillars.md

 #### AWS Artifact
 AWS Artifact is your go-to, central resource for _compliance-related information_ that matters to you.
 It provides on-demand access to AWS’ security and compliance reports and select online agreements.
 Reports available in AWS Artifact include our Service Organization Control (SOC) reports, Payment Card Industry (PCI) reports, and certifications from accreditation bodies across geographies and compliance verticals that validate the implementation and operating effectiveness of AWS security controls.
 Agreements available in AWS Artifact include the Business Associate Addendum (BAA) and the Nondisclosure Agreement (NDA).

+## Fargate
+AWS Fargate is a serverless compute engine for containers that works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes (EKS).
+## RedShift
+Amazon Redshift is a fast, fully managed cloud data warehouse that makes it simple and cost-effective to analyze all your data.